coder/docs/setup/updating.md

    > To manage the Access URL, go to **Manage** > **Admin** >
    > **Infrastructure**.

-1. Update the following ports:
+1. Redirect traffic by updating the following ports:

    Move TCP port `8080` to `80`.